 Snow leopards climb the steep mountain slopes of Central Asia, blending in with the landscape.
 However, they are threatened by habitat loss and degradation due to climate change, human encroachment, retaliatory killing resulting from human-wildlife conflict, reduced prey, and poaching.

-Snow leopards are found in a broad swathe of high mountains in northern and central Asia, including the Himalayan region.
+Snow leopards live in the high mountains of northern and central Asia, including the Himalayan region.

 Ismail Shariff, 41, a nature photographer specialising in capturing snow leopards, took the images.

-In the Himalayas, majestic cats live in alpine areas.
-They inhabit 12 countries worldwide, including China, Bhutan, Nepal, India, Pakistan, Russia and Mongolia.
+Majestic cats live in alpine areas in the Himalayas.
+They inhabit 12 countries worldwide, including China, Bhutan, Nepal, India, Pakistan, Russia, and Mongolia.

 The mysterious ‘ghost cats’ are known for their characteristic meows, grunts and moans.
 The magnificent creatures purr when they exhale.

-Often solitary; however, leopards join forces to hunt in pairs, usually mating pairs.
-They prey on wild animals such as Himalayan blue sheep, tahr, argali and wild goats.
+Often solitary, leopards hunt in pairs, usually mating pairs.
+They prey on wild animals such as Himalayan blue sheep, tahr, argali, and wild goats.

-However, the beasts are also known to target domestic livestock, which means they can fall victim to angry breeders.
+However, the beasts are also known to target domestic livestock, which means they can be victims of angry breeders.

 Snow leopards are almost impossible for the untrained eye to spot, but once you see them, you can see how good their camouflage is.